centic9/actions/README.md

       build-and-test:
         uses: centic9/actions/.github/workflows/gradle-build.yml@3

-It can also call `installDist` via the following

-        uses: centic9/actions/.github/workflows/gradle-build.yml@3
-        with:
-          isApplication: true

 A sample full workflow file is as follows

     # This workflow will perform a build of the project and run tests